paulooferrini/pauloferrini.github.io/README.md

 # Paulo Ferrini Artstyle LoRA

+*A Stable Diffusion 1.5 LoRA trained on my personal 3D art style.*

 <p align="center">
 <img src="https://github.com/user-attachments/assets/95d1441d-f9d7-4b17-a104-13fbaec53f9f"  width="100%"/>
 </p>

-This project documents the development of a custom Stable Diffusion 1.5 LoRA trained exclusively on the artwork of Paulo Ferrini.

-The goal was to investigate how well a relatively small, carefully curated dataset can transfer a distinctive artistic style into a diffusion model while maintaining enough flexibility for generating new and unseen images.
+This project documents the development of a custom Stable Diffusion 1.5 LoRA trained exclusively on my personal artwork.
+The objective was to investigate whether a relatively small and carefully curated dataset could successfully transfer the distinctive visual characteristics of my art style into a diffusion model.

-Rather than reproducing existing artworks, the LoRA was trained to capture recurring visual characteristics found throughout my work.
-The resulting model is intended as both a creative tool for experimentation and a foundation for exploring new visual ideas inspired by my artistic style.
+Rather than reproducing existing artworks, the LoRA was designed to learn the underlying visual language of my work.
+The resulting model can be used both as a creative tool for experimentation and as a starting point for generating new imagery inspired by my artistic style.

+This documentation presents the complete project, including the dataset, evaluation and the custom inference interface developed alongside the LoRA.

 ---

-# Motivation
+# Artistic Background

 A lot of my artwork has explored themes inspired by body horror, science fiction and dark fantasy.
 Much of this inspiration comes from practical effects and creature design found in films of the 1980s, particularly works such as The Thing, where physical transformation and organic deformation become part of the visual storytelling.